Post job

 A general office clerk is responsible for performing various clerical duties to support business functions and ensure smooth daily operations.
 General office clerks respond to clients' inquiries and concerns, welcoming guests, and assisting in disseminating information across the organization.
 They maintain the adequacy of inventories, organize business and financial transaction reports, and perform basic bookkeeping tasks and banking transactions.
 A general office clerk must be highly organizational and analytical, especially in encoding account statements on the database and processing business reports required by the management.

-But both careers also use different skills, according to real office secretary resumes.
-While office secretary responsibilities can utilize skills like "scheduling appointments," "database management," "transferring calls," and "secretarial support," some office associates use skills like "customer service," "patients," "patient appointments," and "strong customer service."
+Each career also uses different skills, according to real office secretary resumes.
+While office secretary responsibilities can utilize skills like "scheduling appointments," "database management," "transferring calls," and "secretarial support," office associates use skills like "customer service," "patients," "patient appointments," and "strong customer service."

 Office administrators are employees who ensure that the office is running in tip-top shape.
 They manage the administrative needs of the office.
 They answer calls directed to the official company phone, manage the inventory of supplies, take charge or purchase requisitions for needed supplies, and ensure the office equipment and fixtures are taken care of.
 Office administrators also manage correspondences, official memoranda, and other official company documents.
 They also keep track of files and records to ensure that these are properly organized.
 At times, office administrators also take charge of welcoming guests and accompanying them to their respective meetings.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from office secretaries resumes, they are more likely to have skills like "phone calls," "database management," "financial reports," and "secretarial support."
-But a general office clerk might have skills like "customer service," "photocopiers," "customer complaints," and "office support."
+The required skills of the two careers differ considerably.
+For example, office secretaries are more likely to have skills like "phone calls," "database management," "financial reports," and "secretarial support."
+But a general office clerk is more likely to have skills like "customer service," "photocopiers," "customer complaints," and "office support."

-General office clerks are known to earn similar educational levels when compared to office secretaries.
-Additionally, they're 4.3% less likely to graduate with a Master's Degree, and 0.7% less likely to earn a Doctoral Degree.
+General office clerks earn the best pay in the health care industry, where they command an average salary of $30,604.
+Office secretaries earn the highest pay from the telecommunication industry, with an average salary of $39,786.general office clerks typically earn similar educational levels compared to office secretaries.
+Specifically, they're 4.3% less likely to graduate with a Master's Degree, and 0.7% less likely to earn a Doctoral Degree.